-2022 Exploration plans at Lucita
+2023 Exploration plans at Lucita

-- 1) The Company continues to advance the geological understanding of the district and views the Lucita option as being a key greenfield exploration target. - 2) Work will consist of a continuation of the geological mapping and geochemical sampling. - 3) Additional diamond drilling program is planned on selected portions of the Lucita property based on the drill results reported to date.
+- 1) The Company continues to advance the geological understanding of the district and views the Lucita option as being a key greenfield exploration target. - 2) Previous work has consisted of property wide geological mapping and geochemical sampling. - 3) Additional diamond drilling program is planned on selected portions of the Lucita property based on the drill results reported to date. - 4) Permits are being submitted for additional exploration holes as a follow up to the encouraging drill results reported to date.